 Over time, consistent cardio causes your resting heart rate to drop because your left ventricle adapts to the larger blood volume and it gets bigger.
-With a larger and stronger muscle, more blood is ejected per beat, even at rest, so your heart doesn’t have to work as hard.
+With a larger and stronger muscle, more blood is pumped per beat, even at rest, so your heart doesn’t have to work as hard.
 This is what makes cardio exercise so good for your heart.

-On the flip side though… too much of anything is rarely good.
+On the flip side, too much of anything is rarely good.

 If you do too much cardio, you can become overtrained.
 Overtraining can create more stress than your body can handle – leading to sickness, injury, increased stress hormones and weight gain.
 In essence, too much cardio does the opposite of what you are probably doing it for to begin with: to become more fit, reduce stress and lose weight, too much cardio can derail your efforts.

 Remember, that 150 minutes can be broken down into 10-minute chunks of time which makes it manageable for even the busiest people.
-And it’s so worth it!
+It’s so worth it.
 People who are physically active tend to live longer and have lower risk for heart disease, stroke, type 2 diabetes, depression, and some cancers.
 Physical activity can also help with weight control, and may improve academic achievement in students.

 So what are you waiting for?
-Slip on those tennis shoes, grab a friend and go for a walk!
+Lace up those sneakers and go for a walk.

 Blue Cross and Blue Shield of Oklahoma, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association